gioui/giouiorg/content/doc/architecture.md

 ## Widget

-We've been mentioning widgets quite a while now.
+We've been mentioning widgets for quite a while now.
 In principle widgets are composable and drawable UI elements that may react to input.
-Or to put more concretely.
+More concretely:

 * They get input from an [`Queue`](https://gioui.org/io/system#FrameEvent.Queue).
 * They might hold some state.